petersbingham/dae-py-relay-controller/README.md

 Known Limitations and Assumptions
 _________________________________
-1. Written and Tested in Python 2.7 only.
-(Look at the Python3 branch for experimental Python 3 support).
+1. Written and Tested in Python 2.7 and 3.5.
 2. 4 and 8 relay boards do not handle connection to multiple devices.
 Connects to first found Denkovi.
 3. Not thread safe.
 4. Possible race conditions with device plugging.